Volume 2 Number 4

 Download PDF

-the analysis of tested student characteristics.
-The testing involved modified
+tested student characteristics.
+The testing involved modified questionnaires

-questionnaires localized to Czech conditions of teaching (LSI, ISL, …) in
+localized to Czech conditions of teaching (LSI, ISL, …) in context with

-context with e-learning teaching.
-Based on tipped, most frequently occurred
+e-learning teaching.
+Based on tipped, most frequently occurred groups of

-groups of student characteristics, the optimum procedures for presentation of
+student characteristics, the optimum procedures for presentation of the content

-the content of study according to learning styles of individual students are
+of study according to learning styles of individual students are proposed.

-proposed.
-Students will be recommended the optimum method of the passage
+Students will be recommended the optimum method of the passage through the

-through the course, but at the same time, they will be offered other forms and
+course, but at the same time, they will be offered other forms and methods of

-methods of presentation of a particular topic of study.
-The contribution deals
+presentation of a particular topic of study.
+The contribution deals with the

-with the proposal of teaching tools according to most frequently occurring
+proposal of teaching tools according to most frequently occurring clusters of

 Key-words: Adaptive teaching, eLearning